I'm passionate about user-centered journalism, products and newsroom innovation, putting community building and engagement front and center.

 Linked below, you can find some projects and products I've worked on as well as some media coverage about them.

 I use every opportunity to make a passionate plea for engaged journalism.

 I've developed and taught a master’s level course at NYU’s Journalism Institute on reporting with, rather than on, a community.
-In this course, the students learn how to use different formats and tools to involve communities into the reporting process, through hands-on lessons and by looking at engaged journalism case studies.
-It also teaches them to put this into practice by going through an entire engaged journalism project cycle, including conducting user research and experiments as well as measuring impact and success.
+In this course, the students learned how to use different formats and tools to involve communities into the reporting process, through hands-on lessons and by looking at engaged journalism case studies.
+It also taught them to put this into practice by going through an entire engaged journalism project cycle, including conducting user research and experiments as well as measuring impact and success.

 Pooling our forces, Felicitas Sánchez, design researcher and user advocate at Quartz, and I created a workshop on Developing Community-Centered Journalism Products, which we taught at BCC Mundo.